Cleveland Water Quality at a Glance

 Report Water Issues

 Call the 24-hour Water Quality Line at (216) 664-2639 for any water quality concerns, pressure problems, or water main breaks.
 You can also report issues through the Cleveland Water mobile app or online customer portal.
+For active boil water notices, check our live U.S. boil water tracker.

 Frequently Asked Questions

-Is Cleveland’s tap water safe to drink?
+Is Cleveland’s tap water safe to drink in 2026?

 Yes, Cleveland’s tap water meets or exceeds all federal and state drinking water standards.
 The city draws water from Lake Erie and uses advanced treatment processes including multi-stage filtration, disinfection, and corrosion control.